RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_tree_building.md

 Open figtree.

-Click  File → Open → select the file `omicron_subset_countries_aligned.contree` that you just downloaded.
+Click  File → Open → select the file `nig-af2-seqs_aligned.contree` that you just downloaded.

 When prompted, enter `bootstrap` as the label name.